 Regent Singapore, A Four Seasons Hotel.
 1 Cuscaden Road Level 3, Singapore 249715. +65 6725 3288.

-Executive chef Cheung Siu Kong was introduced to the culinary world by his grandmother’s cooking, at the age of seven.
+Executive chef Cheung Siu Kong was introduced to the culinary world at the age of seven by his grandmother’s cooking.
 Before moving to Singapore in 1996, he honed his skills at Lei Garden in Hong Kong, where he learnt to employ what he humbly terms ‘modest cooking techniques’ to bring out the natural flavours of the best ingredients.

 The signature dishes here include poached fish noodles with lobster meat, barbecued Iberico pork in honey sauce and braised four-head South African abalone.